ovokll/SRv6-vritual-machine/README.md

 2) Enable the Reverse Letter Service
 Use the `make` command in `hostB` to compile the prepared code, run it with `sudo insmod reverse_letter.ko`, and finally stop the service using `sudo rmmod reverse_letter`.
 3) Sending Message
 Sending some messages from `hostA` to `hostD`.
-You can see that the capitalization of the first few letters has been reversed。
+You can see that the capitalization of the first few letters has been reversed.